carlitos-esquer/monoriel/README.md

 >There must be some way out of here
->said the "programmer" to the "chief"
+>said the programmer to the chief
 >there's too much confusion
->i can get no "release" -- Bob Dylan
+>i can get no release -- Bob Dylan

 MonoRiel
 =====